I do like looking back on the travelling year. So here it is – travels of 2009 – and plans for the year ahead.

-I also finally did a Jack the Ripper walking tour.
+I also finally took a Jack the Ripper walking tour.
 And although Jack featured heavily, it was more of a 700 years of murder and mayhem in London-tour.
 It was great.
 Put some articles up for Halloween on BnA: about the bridges, about fun things to do on a Friday night of yore and one on said Jack.
 Despite the chill, I’m glad I did this excursion in February.
 We were only 6.
 Wouldn’t have been the same with a crowd.

 In April, the girls and I went to the United Arab Emirates.
 We stayed at the same Dubai hotel for the entire trip, Cat loved that.
 We managed to fit in a visit to all seven emirates: Ras Al-Khaimah, Umm Al-Quwain, Ajman, Sharjah, Abu Dhabi and Fujairah, as well as a short trip to Oman’s Musandam Peninsula.